dart-archive/www.dartlang.org/src/site/polymer/index.markdown

     entry_points: web/index.html
 {% endprettify %}

-Then, run `pub build` from the root of your project to generate a `build` directory.
+Run `pub build` from the root of your project to generate a `build` directory.

 {% prettify bash %}